Alabama State faces Pittsburgh on 4-game road skid - WTOP News

 Pittsburgh; Sunday, 2 p.m.
 EST

-BOTTOM LINE: Alabama State hits the road against Pittsburgh looking to stop its four-game road skid.
+BOTTOM LINE: Alabama State will attempt to break its four-game road losing streak when the Hornets face Pittsburgh.

-Pittsburgh went 11-21 overall last season while going 8-11 at home.
-The Panthers allowed opponents to score 68.1 points per game and shoot 44.1% from the field last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.